peterlydiard/mini-synth/README.md

 efficiently.

 Different components of a unison may want to be spread out over the stereo field, implying that voices need to be generated in stereo.
-Also, should the detuning be an absolute frequency or proportional to the tone?
-1 Hz steps would be convenient.
+Now, detuning is proportional to the tone frequency with 1 Hz steps for convenience.

 Using 1000 ms tone samples and 1 Hz frequency resolution means that the waveform passes through zero at the start and end.
 This could enable the production of notes longer than 1000 ms. Vibrato and unison should not be a problem, if the tones used are also multiples of 1 Hz.

-The tempo parameter is labelled with beats per minute and treated as bars per minute.
+The tempo parameter is labelled with bpm and treated as bars per minute.
 There is also a separate beats per bar parameter, being used as the number of notes per bar in the sequencer.
-All very confusing!
+A bit confusing!

 If quantisation is used, should this be before or after envelope shaping and mixing?
 If before, this would give a more consistent effect.